Our Trainers

 The Social Factor has a pool of trainers well-versed in the areas of counselling, psychology, communications, curriculum development and special needs education.
 Our principal trainers have backgrounds in education and in counselling.

-Counsellor/Consultant Mark Lim
+Director/Trauma-Informed Counsellor Mark Lim

 Mark’s roots are in journalism, when he first began writing for local broadcaster Mediacorp Radio Singapore.
 He was responsible for writing policy papers and government speeches.
 Notably, he was part of the editorial team for the National Youth Council cyber wellness resource, The Offline Guide to an Online Generation.
 He is currently a feature writer with Focus on the Family Singapore.
 With an Honours Degree in Political Science, Mark is well-versed in the humanities, specifically in subject areas such as history and national education.